 Once they come to you with a plan, help them flesh it out.
 For instance, how will they get the car checked out by a mechanic before buying it?
-What is the maintenance schedule?
+What's the maintenance schedule?
 How will they afford fuel and repairs?

-You will also need to sign an agreement with your teen regarding safe driving.
+You'll also need to sign an agreement with your teen regarding safe driving.
 For instance, texting while driving is illegal, as is speeding.
-Your teen needs to agree to an app on their phone for at least the first three months, that will monitor their driving speed and keep them from texting while driving.
+Your teen needs to agree to an app on their phone for at least the first three months, that'll monitor their driving speed and keep them from texting while driving.
 This could save their life and the lives of others, and will help them develop safe driving habits from the start.

 Martin Smith, Aviva Motor Technical Claims Manager

 For many, having the mobility of a car will be an essential part of their lives, be that for travelling to college, employment, or social interaction.
 Owning and insuring the vehicle will enable them to build a driving history and earn a No Claims discount, which will help reduce the cost of insurance as they get older and have more experience behind them.
 The cost of young driver insurance is high, though initiatives such as telematics monitoring systems can help in increasing affordability.